This post will be updated throughout the ongoing coronavirus pandemic.

 - Restart the Term Auction Facility, an alternative to the discount window.
 “Many banks were reluctant to borrow at the discount window out of fear that their borrowing would become known and would be erroneously taken as a sign of financial weakness,” the Fed said.
 Under the TAF, the Fed auctioned 28-day and, later, 84-day loans to U.S. and foreign banks in generally sound condition.
 “The TAF enabled the Federal Reserve to provide term funds to a broader range of counterparties and against a broader range of collateral than it could through open market operations.
 As a result, the TAF helped promote the distribution of liquidity when unsecured bank funding markets were under stress.
 It also provided access to term credit without the stigma that had been associated with use of the discount window.”
 Discount window borrowing peaked at a little more than $100 billion during the crisis; TAF borrowing at $450 billion.

 - Broaden the range of financial firms that can borrow from the PDCF beyond the two dozen firms designated as primary dealers, to include hedge funds and other institutions not currently eligible.
+The PDCF will close on March 31, 2021.

 - The Fed can go beyond forward guidance on its target for the overnight federal funds rates by deploying another policy tool—yield curve control.
-Yield curve control caps somewhat longer-maturity yields, such as two-year and three-year yields, at low levels by committing to buying whatever amounts of Treasury securities are necessary to cap the rate.
+Yield curve control caps somewhat longer-maturity yields, such as two-year and three-year yields, at low levels, by committing to buying whatever amounts of Treasury securities are necessary to cap the rate.
 The Fed last capped yields during and after World War II but hasn’t done so since 1951.
 More recently, the policy has been used by the Bank of Japan and the Reserve Bank of Australia.

 The authors did not receive financial support from any firm or person for this article or from any firm or person with a financial or political interest in this article.
 They are not currently an officers, directors, or board members of any organization with a financial or political interest in this article.
 Prior to his consulting work for Brookings, Dave Skidmore was employed by the Board of Governors of the Federal Reserve System.